storyserver/storyserver-plugin-drupal/README.txt

     https://www.drupal.org/documentation/install/modules-themes/modules-8
     for Drupal 8 modules.

-  * NOTE: This module has Composer dependencies which must be installed with https://getcomposer.org/.
-Once composer is installed, change into the directory containing this module and run 'composer install --no-dev'.
+  * NOTE: The the Drupal 7 module has Composer dependencies which must be installed with https://getcomposer.org/.
+Once composer is installed, change into the directory containing this module and run 'composer install'.

 CONFIGURATION